intel/nauta/docs/installation-and-configuration/README.md

 # Nauta Installation, Configuration, and Administration Guide

 This Nauta Installation, Configuration, and Administration guide provides step-by-step instructions for installing and configuring Nauta.
-This guide also provides an overview of Nauta requirements and configuration options.
+This guide also provides an overview of Nauta requirements, configuration options, and administration tasks.

 **Note:** For instructions on configuring the Nauta client, refer to the [Nauta User Guide](../user-guide/).